goldin2008/Note/talk.md

 >26 Bye

 Just shoot us an email if you have any questions about ML.
 Thanks for attending my talk today.

+# Intro to Fintech

+# Intro to Data Science

+# Intro to Data Engineering